-As many small businesses may not reach the turnover threshold for registration, they would wrong to think that they would not need to worry about registering for VAT.
+As many small businesses may not reach the turnover threshold for registration, they would be wrong to think that they would not need to worry about registering for VAT.
 However, as the optional registration threshold is AED 187,500, a small business may want to consider registering for VAT especially if they are paying significant amounts of VAT on their expenses and overheads.
-This would then allow them to recover VAT paid expenses especially they have large ticket items.
+This would then allow them to recover VAT-paid expenses, especially if they have large ticket items.

-As VAT is an indirect tax which is charged through the supply chain, there may be instances where a customer of a small business may require a VAT invoice when providing goods and services.
+As VAT is an indirect tax that is charged through the supply chain, there may be instances where a customer of a small business may require a VAT invoice when providing goods and services.
 In this situation, the business may have no choice but to register for VAT.
-To check if this situation arises, it is advised to contact all customers early in the process to understand how they are complying with VAT and if they will have a requirement for their trade partners to also have to register for VAT.
+To check if this situation arises, it is advised to contact all customers early in the process to understand how they are complying with VAT and if they will require their trade partners to also have to register for VAT.

-If on the other hand, the business is registered for VAT is supplying goods and services to non-VAT registered business, micro businesses (businesses with revenue of less then AED 187,500 per annum) or directly to the consumer then a different set of factors will need to be considered.
+If on the other hand, the business is registered for VAT supplying goods and services to non-VAT registered businesses, micro-businesses (businesses with revenue of less than AED 187,500 per annum), or directly to the consumer then a different set of factors will need to be considered.
 The fact that a customer will not be able to recover VAT will mean that when the business invoices them they will automatically receive a 5% increase on the goods and services, which they will not be able to recover.
-Again, communication is key to understand who are the effected customers so they are prepared for this change.
+Again, communication is key to understanding who are the affected customers so they are prepared for this change.
 If communicating to the customers is not an option, then other options could be that prices are gradually increased coming up to the VAT implementation date so once VAT goes live, it can be dropped by 5% so the customer does not feel the impact of VAT.
-Exception to this rule is obviously if customers are based overseas whereby no VAT would be charged and on big ticket items for tourists would also not have an impact as they would be able to claim back any VAT paid upon departure.
+The exception to this rule is obviously if customers are based overseas whereby no VAT would be charged and on big-ticket items for tourists would also not have an impact as they would be able to claim back any VAT paid upon departure.

 If the small business will be registering for VAT, then they would need to consider an accounting system to use which would enable the collection of information for the quarterly VAT return.
-If a business sending invoices manually or via word/excel then the administration process of VAT would be very cumbersome and would increase the amount of administration required.
-At Alpha Pro Partners, we recommend small to medium sized businesses to use the cloud based accounting software called Xero.
+If a business sends invoices manually or via word/excel then the administration process of VAT would be very cumbersome and would increase the amount of administration required.
+At Alpha Pro Partners, we recommend small to medium-sized businesses use the cloud-based accounting software called Xero.
 It has strong security controls, invoices can be sent to customers at the touch of a button and the process of the quarterly VAT returns can be automated

-A final point to mention which is a crucial factor for small businesses is cashflow.
-Why would VAT impact cashflow for a small business?
+A final point to mention which is a crucial factor for small businesses is cash flow.
+Why would VAT impact cash flow for a small business?
 In the UAE where credit payment terms are notoriously known to be longer than 30 days, and if they even happen to be longer than 90 days, then there will be a cashflow issue.
 This is because the VAT returns are due every three months, which includes the VAT payments due to the government.
-If a small business cannot collect payment from goods and services supplied within this time period, then they will need to seek funding to be able to make the quarterly VAT payments.
-Therefore small businesses will need to ensure tighter controls on payments from customers and also ensure funding is in place in case they are not able to collect from customers within a 90 day period.
+If a small business cannot collect payment from goods and services supplied within this period, then they will need to seek funding to be able to make the quarterly VAT payments.
+Therefore small businesses will need to ensure tighter controls on payments from customers and also ensure funding is in place in case they are not able to collect from customers within 90 days.